fmrmf/sudo-ape/README.md

 # sudo-ape

-Price charts for sudooooo swap using ApeWorX
+Charts for sudooooo swap using ApeWorX

 ## TODOs